Lytic cycle: Attachment and penetration

 To infect a host cell, the virus must first inject its own nucleic acid into the cell through the plasma membrane and (if present) the cell wall.
 The virus does so by either attaching to a receptor on the cell's surface or by simple mechanical force.
 The binding is due to electrostatic interactions and is influenced by pH and the presence of ions.
 The virus then releases its genetic material (either single- or double-stranded RNA or DNA) into the cell.
 In some viruses this genetic material is circular and mimics a bacterial plasmid.
 At this stage the cell becomes infected and can also be targeted by the immune system.
-It is mostly aided by receptors in the surface of the cell.
+It is mostly aided by receptors on the surface of the cell.
+The sequence of events that occur during initiation of bacteriophage infection, from adsorption (attachment) through DNA ejection from the virion into the host cell (penetration), was reviewed by Molineux.

 Transcription and biosynthesis

 During the transcription and biosynthesis stages, the virus hijacks the cell's replication and translation mechanisms, using them to make more viruses.
 The virus's nucleic acid uses the host cell's metabolic machinery to make large amounts of viral components.

-In the case of DNA viruses, the DNA transcribes itself into messenger RNA (mRNA) molecules that are then used to direct the cell's ribosomes.
+In DNA viruses, the DNA transcribes itself into messenger RNA (mRNA) molecules that are then used to direct the cell's ribosomes.
 One of the first polypeptides to be translated destroys the host's DNA.
-In retroviruses (which inject an RNA strand), a unique enzyme called reverse transcriptase transcribes the viral RNA into DNA, which is then transcribed again into RNA.
-Once the viral DNA has taken control it induces the host cell's machinery to synthesize viral DNA, protein and starts multiplying.
+In retroviruses (which inject an RNA strand), the enzyme reverse transcriptase transcribes the viral RNA into DNA, which is then transcribed again into RNA.
+Once the viral DNA has taken control it induces the host cell's machinery to synthesize viral DNA and proteins and begins to multiply.

 The biosynthesis is (e.g. T4) regulated in three phases of mRNA production followed by a phase of protein production.